mauroprojetos/docker-zoneminder/README.md

 Default value is America/New_York .

+## Branch Available at the moment

+quantumobject/docker-zoneminder:1.32

+quantumobject/docker-zoneminder:1.34

 ## Accessing the Zoneminder applications

 After that check with your browser at addresses plus the port assigned by docker: